ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

 Firmware
 ========

 `Firmware <https://firmware.ardupilot.org/AP_Periph/>`__ is provided in the AP_Periph folder for several DroneCAN devices based on this concept.
 Currently, the following firmware is pre-built, but the code allows for easy customization for any given peripheral or adapter based on the F103/303 processors.
+Firmware can be installed using either :ref:`DroneCAN GUI<common-uavcan-gui>` or :ref:`MissionPlanner SLCAN.<common-mp-slcan>` when the device is attaced to a DroneCAN port on an autopilot and the autopilot has enabled that port, see :ref:`common-uavcan-setup-advanced`.

 F103 Based